ghostxdx4/Slide-Magic/README.md

-# **Magic Slider**
+# **Slide Magic**

-**Magic Slider** is a captivating sliding puzzle game that brings together logic, strategy, and creativity.
+**Slide Magicr** is a captivating sliding puzzle game that brings together logic, strategy, and creativity.
 With visually stunning graphics and intuitive gameplay, it’s designed to challenge your mind and provide hours of fun.
 Solve intricate puzzles, explore magical themes, and become the ultimate slider master!

 ---